Tenkara Rods

 Tenkara Action Index

 Tenkara rods are not grouped by line weight like fly rods.
-Instead they are given a rating such as 5:5, 6:4 and 7:3.
-Although all tenkara rods have soft tip sections and much stiffer butt sections.
-The ratings give an idea of where the softer sections transition into the stiffer sections.
+Instead many are given a rating such as 5:5, 6:4 and 7:3.
+Although all tenkara rods have soft tip sections and much stiffer butt sections, the ratings give an idea of where the softer sections transition into the stiffer sections.
 It is not specifically 6 sections are stiff and 4 are soft, because most tenkara rods don't actually have 10 sections.
 It's more of a percentage split, like 50/50, or 60/40 (60 percent of the rod is stiffer and 40 percent is softer).
 It is a trap to think that a 7:3 rod is stiffer than a 5:5 rod.
 The rating is a measure of where the rod bends, not how much force is require to bend the rod.

 If you've ever taken a rod and just wiggled it, you've seen the butt section move to the left while the tip moves to the right, then the butt moves to the right and the tip moves to the left.
 There is a point on the rod that is stationary, the point where the tip section goes one way and the butt section goes the other.
 On a 7:3 rod, that point is closer to the rod tip than on a 6:4 rod, and it's closer to the tip on a 6:4 rod than on a 5:5 rod.

 Unfortunately, the rating system is of little use to rod buyers.
-Not all tenkara rod manufacturers use it, and among those that do there is no consensus so a 7:3 rod from one manufacturer can be very, very different from a 7:3 produced by another manufacturer.
+Not all tenkara rod manufacturers use it, and among those that do there is no standard so a 7:3 rod from one manufacturer can be very, very different from a 7:3 produced by another manufacturer.
 It is a guideline at best.
 I have tried to further the discussion of tenkara rod ratings with the Common Cents Database and my "What is a 7:3?" essay.

 Other Tenkara Rod Essays